 Physical abuse

 Being physically hurt or threatened within a relationship is serious, and shouldn’t be ignored.
 There is plenty of support available in Australia for those needing to escape a physically violent relationship.
-At present times such situations can be exacerbated by the current COVID-19 pandemic; it is more important than ever to seek assistance if you are in a domestic violence relationship.
+At present times such situations can be exacerbated by the current COVID-19 pandemic.
+It is more important than ever to seek assistance if you are in a domestic violence relationship.

 If you are having relationship problems or have concerns regarding domestic violence, we are here to help.
 Learn more about our Relationship Counselling in Melbourne.